illinifanboy/gma/recipes/bread/refrigrolls.md

 # review: Not yet reviewed.
 # story:
 # ingredientsimage: assets/images/general/noimage.jpg
-ingredients:
+#ingredients:
-  - name: Ingredient 1
+#  - name: Ingredient 1
-    amount: Amount 1
+#    amount: Amount 1
-    note: Note 1
+#    note: Note 1
-  - name: Ingredient 2
+#  - name: Ingredient 2
-    amount: Amount 2
+#    amount: Amount 2
-    note:
+#    note:

-steps:
+#steps:
-  - header: Step 1
+#  - header: Step 1
-    text: The text that says what to do 1.
+#    text: The text that says what to do 1.
-    image: assets/images/general/noimage.jpg
+#    image: assets/images/general/noimage.jpg
-  - header: Step 2
+#  - header: Step 2
-    text: The text that says what to do 2.
+#    text: The text that says what to do 2.
     # image:
-  - header: Step 3
+#  - header: Step 3
-    text: The text that says what to do 3.
+#    text: The text that says what to do 3.
-    image: assets/images/general/noimage.jpg
+#    image: assets/images/general/noimage.jpg
 ---

 {::comment}========================={:/comment}